peterberkenbosch/spree_process_docs/rules_and_guidelines.md

 ## 9. Destruction or change data.
 ## 10. Adding new gem dependencies.
 ## 11. API endpoints need to proper authentication/authorization
+## 12. No more class_eval!
+Since we dropped the ruby 1.9 support on the latest Spree master, there is no more excuse not to use the Model#prepend approach.
+- todo link to sample code.

 # Measure code quality and performance